Colorado shooting victims: Store staffers, cop, photographer

 Eric Talley was the first to arrive after a call about shots being fired and someone carrying a rifle, Boulder Police Chief Maris Herold said.

-Talley was “by all accounts, one of the outstanding officers” in the department, Boulder County District Attorney Michael Dougherty said.
+Talley was “by all accounts, one of the outstanding officers” in the department, Boulder County District Attorney Michael Dougherty said.javascript:false

 Talley’s father said his son — who had seven children, ages 7 to 20 — was a devoted father who “knew the Lord.”